Building Systems That Handle Failure Gracefully

 Health Checks and Auto-Recovery

 Load balancers continuously probe backend health.
 Unhealthy instances stop receiving traffic automatically.
-Combined with auto-scaling groups that maintain minimum instance counts, this creates self-healing infrastructure.
+That’s what makes auto-healing infrastructure endearing to us operations folks – combined with auto-scaling groups that maintain minimum instance counts, it creates systems that fix themselves.

 The health check itself matters.
 Simple TCP port checks confirm the process is running but not that it’s healthy.
 HTTP health endpoints that verify database connectivity and other dependencies catch more problems.